nlpodyssey/spago/README.md

 Beyond that, I think there's a lot of basic design improvements that would be necessary before spaGO could fit for mainstream use.
 Many boilerplates could go away using reflection, or more simply by careful engineering.
 It's perfectly normal; the more I program in Go, the more I would review some choices.

-### Disclaimer

-**Please note that I can only do development in my free time** (which is very limited: I am a [#onewheeler](https://twitter.com/hashtag/onewheel), I have a wonderful wife, a [Happy](https://github.com/nlpodyssey/spago/blob/main/assets/happy.jpg) dog, I play the piano and the guitar, and last but not least I'm actively engaged in my [daily job](https://www.exop-group.com/en/)), so no promises are made regarding response time, feature implementations or bug fixes.
-If you want spaGo to become something more than just a hobby project of me, I greatly appreciate any bug reports and contributions, which can be made by filing an issue or making a pull request through the github page.
-Thanks!

 ## Acknowledgments

 spaGO is a personal project that is part of the open-source [NLP Odyssey](https://github.com/nlpodyssey) initiative initiated by members of the EXOP team.
 I would therefore like to thank [EXOP GmbH](https://www.exop-group.com/en/) here, which is providing full support for development by promoting the project and giving it increasing importance.